suleymanarslan/notebook/quotes/english.md

   * [Omar Khayyám](#omar-khayyám)
   * [Goethe](#goethe)

+> All of humanity’s problems stem from man’s inability to sit quietly in a room alone.
+― Pascal

 > We have two lives, and the second begins when we realize we only have one.
 ― Confucius